Stassie Karanikolaou Showcases Hourglass Figure In Neon Pink Bikini

-Stassie Karanikolaou posted her first Instagram photo to her page today since four days ago, and she flaunted her amazing hourglass figure in a bright neon pink bikini.
-She posed outdoors in a tropical setting, and the snap is garnering likes by the minute.
+On Friday, Stassie Karanikolaou posted her first Instagram photo on her page in four days, and she flaunted her hourglass figure in a bright neon pink bikini, posing outdoors in a tropical setting.

-The stunner stood facing the camera straight-on, and crossed her right leg in front.
-She placed her hands on her head, and was seemingly adjusting her hair.
-She gazed directly at the camera with a sultry and fierce expression on her face with a hint of a smile.
+Stassie stood facing the camera straight on and crossed her right leg in front.
+She placed her hands on her head and was seemingly adjusting her hair.
+She gazed directly at the camera with a sultry and fierce expression on her face and just a hint of a smile.

-Her bikini top had thin straps and a high scoop neckline that offered a glimpse of her cleavage, and her matching bottoms had a low waistline and thick straps that left her curvy hips bare.
+The model’s bikini top had thin straps and a high scoop neckline that offered a glimpse of her cleavage, and her matching bottoms had a low waistline and thick straps that left her curvy hips bare.
 In addition, her toned abs and legs were on show.

 Stassie wore her hair in a ponytail with an off-center part, and her long locks were partially brushed in front of her left shoulder.
 Her impeccable makeup application apparently included silver eyeshadow, lots of mascara, pink blush, and dark lipstick with a purplish hue.
 She further added to her look with her accessories, and her jewelry included a cross card necklace and a gold bracelet on her right wrist.

-She stood on a green lawn, and behind her was a lush area with lots of plants and trees, including palm.
+Stassie stood on a green lawn, and behind her was a lush area with lots of plants and trees.
 There were also large tan rocks that separated the grass from the landscaping.

 The photo was taken on a sunny day with clear skies, but she opted to pose in the shade.
 The lighting left her skin looking flawless.

 The update was only posted 45 minutes ago, but it’s already received over 189,100 likes.
-Moreover, her fans rushed to the comments section to share their thoughts.
+Stassie’s fans also rushed to the comments section to share their thoughts.

 “Wowwwww wonderful baby wonderful,” gushed a supporter.